Mazz100/NFT-Preview-Card/README.md

 - I learned to have an interactive element for any active state, whether a text or an image.
 - I learned how to use the overflow property with a border radius to eliminate sharp corners outside of the parent class.
+- Learned pseudo class and pseudo element `::before` `::after` and how to combine multiple styles on top of original style element.

 ```html